Alternative/Private Student Loans

 Benefits: Does the lender offer incentive rewards for on-time payments or prior banking history with the institution?

 Lenders use credit scores to make credit decisions to determine which applicants are likely to repay their loans on time.
 Credit scoring is calculated using many pieces of your past bill history.
 The way a person managed credit in the past is often a good indication of how they will manage credit in the future.
 Therefore, your credit score is like a snapshot of your level of credit risk at a particular time.
-So, giver yourself the credit you deserve.
+So, give yourself the credit you deserve.
 Pay your bills on time and avoid applying for too many credit accounts.
 It is a good practice to periodically monitor your own credit report.
 Your may obtain a copy of your credit report by contacting any or all of the three major credit reporting agencies: Equifax 800-685-1111, Experian 888-397-3742, or TransUnion 800-888-4213.

 Once you have been approved by a lender to borrow through their loan program, the lender will contact the Financial Aid office for certification of the loan.
 The amount a student receives cannot exceed the cost of attendance minus other aid.